4.7.2 Chronic non-malignant pain

 General Prescribing Notes

-- See Opioid Prescribing for Chronic Pain Resource Pack.
+- See HSCB Opioid Prescribing in Chronic Pain Implementation Support Tool

 - The psychological aspects of pain must not be overlooked in the management of chronic pain.
 Coping strategies can be found within The Pain Toolkit.